Chia-Network/chia-blockchain/README.md

 Most users should only install harvesters, farmers, plotter, full nodes, and wallets.
-Building Timelords and VDFs is for sophisticated users, in most environments.
-Chia Network and additional volunteers are running sufficient Timelords for consensus.
+Building Timelords and VDFs is for sophisticated users, in most environments. tad Network and additional volunteers are running sufficient Timelords for consensus.

 ## Installing